osteele/gojekyll/README.md

 Jekyll-compatible (-), but it's highly polished, performant, and productized (+++).

-[jkl](https://github.com/drone/jkl) is another Go clone of Jekyll.
-If I'd found it sooner I might have started this project by forking that one.
-It's got a better name.

-[Liquid](https://github.com/osteele/liquid) is a pure Go implementation of Liquid templates, that I finally caved and wrote in order to use in this project.
+[Liquid](https://github.com/osteele/liquid) is a pure Go implementation of Liquid templates.
+I created it in order to use in this project.

 [Jekyll](https://jekyllrb.com), of course.